Skip to main content

 • Multiple plugins for different source types

-• Can analyze uploaded documents
+• Can analyze uploaded sources

 • Conversation memory